-At the back of this document I include a page showing all designs in a single view.
+At the back of this document, I include a page showing all designs in a single view.
 This allows me to present each option separately, then end the presentation with a discussion about the identity which is most suitable.

-Once done I check over and spellcheck everything, then I’m ready for the presentation with the client!
+Once done I check over and spell check everything, then I’m ready for the presentation with the client!

 The Big Logo Presentation!

-In an ideal world I would have a face-to-face meeting with the client.
-In my experience however my clients are miles away, or on the other side of the world, so this isn’t always possible.
+In an ideal world, I would have a face-to-face meeting with the client.
+In my experience, however, my clients are miles away, or on the other side of the world, so this isn’t always possible.
 In these cases I arrange a telephone or Skype call, asking for the decision maker to be on the call.

-It’s natural to think it’s ok to email over the presentation in advance, however I’ve found this to be problematic.
+It’s natural to think it’s ok to email over the presentation in advance, however, I’ve found this to be problematic.
 People are naturally curious, so will look through the designs, share them with friends and family, and before you’ve had a chance to discuss anything they will come back with a list of feedback – you’ve essentially lost control.

 I recommend you send the presentation whilst on the call, or a few minutes before the call is scheduled (I use WeTransfer for this, sending it to myself, then writing an email including the download link to speed things up – there’s nothing worse than sitting and waiting for files to transfer…)

-At this stage I also explain how I expect feedback.
+At this stage, I also explain how I expect feedback.
 The reality is that nobody is ever taught how to give feedback, so if you don’t do this you can expect feedback to be given in a variety of ways.
-By doing this you remain in control, and have done all you can to ensure feedback is structured and constructive.
+By doing this you remain in control and have done all you can to ensure feedback is structured and constructive.

 Here’s how the conversation might go:

 “All designs presented today have been created to fulfil the goals we agreed upon, so I will refer to these during the discussion.
-Can I ask that feedback be left until all designs have been presented – that way we can discuss them all together.
+Can I ask that feedback is left until all designs have been presented – that way we can discuss them all together.
 I’d also like to encourage that feedback given is based on the goals.
-Don’t worry about working out the solution, instead let me know what’s not right so I can find an alternative solution.”
+Don’t worry about working out the solution, instead, let me know what’s not right so I can find an alternative solution.”

 It’s fair to expect some feedback during the presentation, especially if the client is impressed.
-Keep an eye on this and keep mental note.
+Keep an eye on this and keep a mental note.
 Also keep an eye on non-verbal communication as you can get a lot from that.
 If they get carried away, remind them that you will have a more detailed discussion at the end of the presentation.

-At the end of the presentation we will be left with the single screen showcasing all designs discussed up to that point.
+At the end of the presentation, we will be left with the single screen showcasing all designs discussed up to that point.
 At this stage you can discuss the options, referring to the goals discussed, encouraging the client to seek the most appropriate solution.
 I usually suggest at this point which one I believe is the most appropriate and why, but explain that all options are viable directions.

-From time to time the client may be difficult with feedback.
+From time to time, the client may be difficult with feedback.
 Stay calm.
 Listen to what they have to say, as they know their business and audience better than you ever will.
 A valuable question I’ve found is to use ‘why?’ – try to understand the route of the problem so you can find a solution.